shubhamagrawal280395/space-x-text/README.md

 - The app is followed with server side rendering.
 - For fetching the data, simple http methods used with few required query parameters.
 - And the app targeted for mobile and desktop views.
+- Server Side Rendering is implimented
+- Images are lazy loaded
+- Have code coverage

 ## Development server